Cushing’s Syndrome

 The term “Cushing’s syndrome” is used to describe a condition resulting from long-term exposure to excessive cortisol (glucocorticoids).
-The term “Cushing’s disease” is reserved for Cushing’s syndrome which is caused by excessive secretion of adrenocorticotropin hormone (ACTH) by a pituitary tumor, usually an adenoma.
+The term “Cushing’s disease” is reserved for Cushing’s syndrome that is caused by excessive secretion of adrenocorticotropic hormone (ACTH) by a pituitary tumor, usually an adenoma, which refers to a benign tumor of glandular tissue.

 • Cushing’s disease is responsible for roughly two-thirds of the cases of endogenous Cushing’s syndrome.
-The remainder of the endogenous cases is caused by ectopic ACTH-secreting tumors and primary adrenal neoplasms.
+The remainder of the endogenous cases are caused by ectopic ACTH-secreting tumors and primary adrenal neoplasms.

 • Cushing’s disease occurs most frequently in women of reproductive age, but it can affect males and females of any age.